 2. Add logic and action steps

-All steps can be easily moved around using drag and drop, giving you full control over the order of logic, delays, and emails.
-This allows you and your team to quickly create and improve your customer journeys.
+All workflow steps can be easily added and moved around using drag and drop, giving you full control over the order of filters, branches, delays, emails and push notifications.
+This allows you and your team to quickly create and update your customer journeys.

 Designed to hold users at any stage in a workflow for a period of time, before allowing them to move on to the next step.
-This is particularly useful if a user must be given time to complete actions before receiving an email.
+This is particularly useful if a user must be given time to complete actions before receiving an email or push notification.
 Vero offers three types of delays.

 Allows you to create several paths in the journey for your users.
 By adding logic that results in the user moving down either a true or false path means you can tailor your customer journeys even further.
-This also means you can combine multiple campaigns into a single workflow so you and your team can view more complex journeys on one visual canvas.
+This also means you can combine multiple campaigns into a single workflow and view more complex journeys on one visual canvas.

-Progress users to the next step of the workflow if all the specified conditions are met. customers who don’t meet the conditions of the filter will exit the workflow at this point.
+Progress users to the next step of the workflow if all the specified conditions are met.
+Customers who do not meet the conditions of the filter will exit the workflow at this point.

 You can add emails to your workflow and create/edit the email content from the workflow screen.
-The aim of all Workflows is to allow you to engage with your customers at the right time in their journey.
+Workflows allow you to engage with your customers at the right time in their journey.

 3. Add a Conversion Goal

 You can measure the overall success of a workflow by adding a conversion goal.
-A conversion goal is reached when a customer triggers the specified event up to 30 days after they have left the workflow.
+A conversion goal is reached when a customer triggers the specified event.
+By default the goal is tracked for up to 30 days after the contact exits the workflow.

 If a customer triggers the conversion goal they will continue to progress normally through the workflow.
 They will not exit the workflow.